shundhammer/qdirstat/README.md

-    The effect is that nobody pays attention anymore at all to that status bar because it's flickering all the time anyway, so it has become useless as a tool to report anyting of importance; and status bar messages are gone immediately, too, when the user happens to move the mouse across the treemap.
+    The effect is that nobody pays attention anymore at all to that status bar because it's flickering all the time anyway, so it has become useless as a tool to report anything of importance; and status bar messages are gone immediately, too, when the user happens to move the mouse across the treemap.